tytydraco/yessleep/out/Old_Whispers_of_The_Desert.md

 But the more I searched, the more elusive the truth became.
 It was as if the land itself conspired to keep its secrets hidden, shrouding the truth in layers of darkness that only the most foul creatures can see through.

-Then, one moonlit night, as I  stood on the edge of the reservation, gazing out into the vast expanse of darkness, I felt a presence looming behind him.
+Then, one moonlit night, as I  stood on the edge of the reservation, gazing out into the vast expanse of darkness, I felt a presence looming behind me.
 I turned, my heart pounding, to confront the stranger once more.

 But what stood before me was not a man, but a creature of nightmares, its form twisted and contorted, its eyes burning with an unholy fire.
 It looked as if evil itself was staring into my soul.